The bravery workout: how to build up the courage to travel solo

 Even the most seasoned solo escape artists have had moments of doubt when they felt awkward, uncertain or afraid.
 The difference between them and someone who can’t – or won’t – travel alone is simply that they powered through the fear.

 So, part of being willing to exercise your courage muscle, as you might do your abs in the gym, is the ability to learn from inevitable mistakes along the way.
-“The truth is that we live in such manicured and organised lives, that real problems that need practical solutions don’t present themselves as often as they might,” adventurer Ed Stafford tells Flash Pack.
+“The truth is that we live in such manicured and organized lives, that real problems that need practical solutions don’t present themselves as often as they might,” adventurer Ed Stafford tells Flash Pack.
 “Even if problems in everyday life do occur they can usually be fixed by Googling a person who can fix it and paying them some money.
 That’s not living – that’s outsourcing your very validity as a human being.”

 We don’t learn much if we repeat the same things day in, day out